-Restructuring and other related costs may consist of voluntary or involuntary severance-related charges, asset-related charges and other costs due to exit activities.
-The Company recognizes voluntary severance-related charges when an employee accepts the offered benefit arrangement.
-The Company recognizes involuntary severance-related charges depending on whether the termination benefits are provided under an ongoing benefit arrangement or under a one-time benefit arrangement.
-If the former, the Company recognizes the charges once they are probable and the amounts are estimable.
-If the latter, the Company recognizes the charges once the benefits have been communicated to employees.
+Restructuring and other related costs may consist of severance-related charges, asset-related charges and other costs due to exit activities.
+The Company recognizes severance-related charges depending on whether the termination benefits are provided under an ongoing benefit arrangement or under a one-time benefit arrangement.
+The Company recognizes the charges once the benefits have been communicated to employees.